PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

         Overview
         ^^^
-        In this section, we show how CPO implements an approximation to the update :eq:`cpo-eq-10` that can be efficiently computed, even when optimizing policies with thousands of parameters.
+        In this section, we show how CPO implements an approximation to the update :eq:`cpo-eq-10`, even when optimizing policies with thousands of parameters.
         To address the issue of approximation and sampling errors that arise in practice and the potential violations described by :bdg-ref-info-line:`Proposition 2<Proposition 2>`, CPO proposes to tighten the constraints by constraining the upper bounds of the extra costs instead of the extra costs themselves.

     .. grid-item-card::